pixelastic/ensure-url-trailing-slash/README.md

 # `ensure-url-trailing-slash`

-Check if the current URL ends with a trailing slash and redirects if not.
+Check if the current URL ends with a trailing slash and redirects to it if not.
 This will fix `site.com/foo` into `site.com/foo/`.

 ## Why?

-This is useful for websites deployed on Netlify where `site.com/foo` and `site.com/foo/` will resolve to the same page content.
+This is useful for websites deployed on Netlify because `site.com/foo` and `site.com/foo/` will resolve to the same page content.
 But `site.com/foo` is considered a file named `foo` at the root, while `site.com/foo/` is considered a file named `index.html` in the `foo/` directory.
 This has an impact on the way relative paths to assets are handled.

-There is currently (as of November 2019) [no way it to force a redirect][1] from `site.com/foo` to `site.com/foo/` from Netlify, so this module comes as a workaround.
+There is currently (as of November 2019) [no way to force a redirect][1] from `site.com/foo` to `site.com/foo/` from Netlify, so this module comes as a workaround.